 This blog post is based on Mimi’s Wheel, Teachers’ Book, Macmillan Education ELT © Carol Read, 2019

 About the author

-Carol Read has over 30 years’ experience in ELT as a teacher, teacher trainer, academic manager, materials writer and educational consultant.
-Her main specialization is in early years and primary English language education.
+Carol Read has over 30 years of experience in ELT as a teacher, teacher trainer, academic manager, materials writer and educational consultant.
+Her main specialisation is in early years and primary English language education.